-The Branch had economic relationships with the British Columbia Mental Health Foundation (the "Foundation") which is responsible for fundraising activities for the Branch.
-The Foundation is a separate legal entity incorporated under the Society Act of British Columbia with separate governance structures.
-The Foundation is a registered charity under the provisions of the Income Tax Act of Canada.
-The financial and non-financial assets and liabilities and results from operations of the Foundation are not included in the financial statements of the Branch.
+The Branch has economic relationships with the British Columbia Mental Health Foundation (the "Foundation") which is responsible for fundraising activities for the Branch.
+The Foundation is a separate legal entity incorporated under the Society Act of British Columbia.
+During the year, the Branch received \$50 (2016 - nil) of contributions from the Foundation.